 Think carefully about the issue presented in the following excerpt and the assignment below.

-Should we pay more attention to people who are older and more experienced than we are?
+Are leaders more effective when they are willing to compromise?
 Plan and write an essay in which you develop your point of view on this issue.
 Support your position with reasoning and examples taken from your reading, studies, experience, or observations.